andrea malmberg

 • creates the conditions for successful succession planning

 • In agriculture and other entrepreneurial endeavors, financial systems are often fragmented, opaque, or intimidating.
-This leads to delayed decisions, strained relationships, and missed opportunities.
+This leads to dependency on ‘professionals’, delayed decisions, strained relationships, and missed opportunities.

 When financial information is accessible, relevant, and grounded in real-world decision-making: